IBM/CodeEngine/thumbnail/README.md

 coming from a web page, we're going to get them from a persistent store - or in this case IBM Cloud Object Storage.
-We're doing this because in our production environment the data we're going to process might be coming from many different sources and we need to keep both the orignal and processed data for our records - meaning we need to save both the image and its thumbnail.
+We're doing this because in our production environment the data we're going to process might be coming from many different sources and we need to keep both the original and processed data for our records - meaning we need to save both the image and its thumbnail.